Alejogb1/job-board/blog-data/does-running-rake-assetsprecompile-in-docker-compose-reset-changes-made-after-a-previous-docker-compose-up.md

 id: "does-running-rake-assetsprecompile-in-docker-compose-reset-changes-made-after-a-previous-docker-compose-up"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It's a question I've personally circled back to more than once, often after a particularly frustrating debug session.
 In short, whether `rake assets:precompile` within a docker-compose environment resets changes made after a previous `docker-compose up` really hinges on a few critical factors, predominantly related to how you're managing persistent data, and specifically how your Dockerfile and `docker-compose.yml` interact with your application's asset pipeline.

 The core issue stems from Docker's layered filesystem.
 When you build a Docker image, each instruction in your Dockerfile adds a new layer.
 These layers are read-only, with the exception of the topmost container layer.
 When `docker-compose up` starts your application, it's working with the final assembled image.
-Any changes made *within* the running container are written to this mutable container layer, not back to the image itself.
+Any changes made _within_ the running container are written to this mutable container layer, not back to the image itself.

 Now, consider the `rake assets:precompile` command.
 Typically, it compiles assets (like CSS, JavaScript, images) into a format suitable for production, often placing these processed files in a public directory such as `public/assets`.
-If this command is executed *inside* the container after you have already brought it up, any generated assets reside solely within the container's mutable layer.
+If this command is executed _inside_ the container after you have already brought it up, any generated assets reside solely within the container's mutable layer.
 This is crucial.

 If you then rebuild the image using `docker-compose build` (or `docker build` directly), these changes within the mutable layer, including the precompiled assets, will be lost.
-The new image is created anew based on your Dockerfile, which typically does *not* retain these in-container modifications.
+The new image is created anew based on your Dockerfile, which typically does _not_ retain these in-container modifications.
 Subsequent `docker-compose up` will now start from this newly built, pristine image.
-This gives the *appearance* that changes have been reset, because the precompiled assets from the previous run are no longer present.
+This gives the _appearance_ that changes have been reset, because the precompiled assets from the previous run are no longer present.

-Here's where it gets interesting: the *type* of changes you are referring to is important.
-If you modified your code *within the container's file system* directly after running `docker-compose up`, and then rebuilt the image, those code changes *would* be lost.
+Here's where it gets interesting: the _type_ of changes you are referring to is important.
+If you modified your code _within the container's file system_ directly after running `docker-compose up`, and then rebuilt the image, those code changes _would_ be lost.
 However, if you're talking specifically about `rake assets:precompile`, the behaviour depends largely on where you have configured your volumes within `docker-compose.yml` and how the image itself is built.

 Let's break down a few common scenarios with some concrete examples: